chend666/The-Silent-Foxes/checkpoint4/README.md

 ```
 In src/Q2:
 How to run:
+1. Network showing connection of officers who are in the same last unit
+Open and run 'getCombination.ipnpy' in Jupter Notebook in Python language

+2.
 The 'Result_2.csv' is salary and last_unit_id of officers we use in following steps to create network
 The 'Result_6.csv' is rank and last_unit_id of officers
 ```